SOPTIM/CIMDiagramLayoutEditor/README.md

 #### DiagramObjectGluePoint

 The CGMES DiagramLayout profile includes a class called `DiagramObjectGluePoint` that is used for grouping diagram object points from different diagram objects.
-These points are considered to be logically connected in a diagram even if they are not at the exact same coordinates.
+These points are considered to be logically glued together in a diagram even if they are not at the exact same coordinates.

-The editor now supports visualization and management of these glue points with the following features:

-- **Visualizing Connections**: Toggle the "Show Glue Points" checkbox to display dotted lines between connected points
+- **Visualizing Glue Connections**: Toggle the "Show Glue Connections" checkbox to display dotted lime lines between glued points
+- **Selecting Glue Connections**: Hold Ctrl and click on a glue line to select both of its endpoints at once
-- **Creating Connections**: Select exactly two points from different objects to make the "Connected" checkbox appear, then check it to create a glue point connection
+- **Creating Glue Connections**: Select exactly two points from different objects to make the "glued" checkbox appear, then check it to create a glue point connection
-- **Breaking Connections**: Select connected points and uncheck the "Connected" checkbox
+- **Breaking Glue Connections**: Select glued points and uncheck the "glued" checkbox
-- **Moving Connected Points**: When dragging a point, all points connected to it via glue points will move together
-- **Copy/Paste with Connections**: Glue point relationships are preserved when copying and pasting objects
-- **Deletion Warnings**: The application warns when you attempt to delete objects that have glue point connections to other objects

-This feature is particularly useful for maintaining logical connections between electrical components while allowing flexibility in diagram layout.
+- **Glue Point Behavior**: Points that are glued together maintain their logical connection while allowing independent movement

 ## Diagram Layout Profile